iamGavinZhou/12306_captcha/README.md

 > - caffe

 # How to use
-> 1. using Biadu image for captcha break
+> 1. using Baidu image for captcha break
 > - **python baidu_12306.py**
 > 2. using ResNet for captcha break
 > - **python res_recog_v5.py**